Humans-of-Julia/StaticWebPages.jl/README.md

 - new item/gadget access with a simple update in the julia command line

 The beta only uses text files and command lines, but the first stable release will also integrate a graphical user interface (GUI).

+I deeply apologize for those that tested the versions `v0.1.x`, as, from `v0.2.0`, the syntax has changed a lot.
+The reason is to add options to most components.
+It should not change drastically from now on.

 ## How does it work